LichFactory-Games/lichfactory/docs/Rules & Options/Homebrew/classes/psion-wilder-ermis.md

 When you take damage from a creature that you can see within 60 feet of you, you can use your reaction to amplify the pain back upon that creature.
 The target must succeed on a Wisdom saving throw against your psionic save DC or take psychic damage equal to your current psionic energy die size (minimum of 1 damage).
 You may do this a number of times up to your Constitution bonus before needing a short or long rest.

+### Unstable Mind (Level 9)

+As your powers grow, so too does their unpredictability.
+When you are hit by an attack or fail a saving throw, you can use your reaction to roll on your Wild Psionic Surge table immediately.

 ### Psychic Eruption (Level 15)

 As an action, you create a psychic eruption in a 30 foot radius centered either on yourself or at any point withing 60 feet that you can immediately perceive.
 Each enemy in the area must make a Dexterity saving throw, taking 8d8 psychic damage on a failed save, or half as much on a successful one.
 You may do this once per short rest.